 We live in a world of constant contact—a place that’s losing sight of the importance of being alone.
-Offices are abandoning cubicles in favor of shared desks and wide-open common spaces, and rather than sitting at their desks working independently, school children are placed in groups.
-It seems that a never-ending “ping” has become our culture’s omnipresent background noise, instantly informing us of every text, tweet, and notification.
+Offices are abandoning cubicles in favor of shared desks and wide-open common spaces.
+And, rather than sitting at their desks working independently, school children are put in groups.
+It seems that a never-ending “ping” has become our culture’s omnipresent background noise, instantly informing us with notifications.
 Even something as mundane as cooking dinner has become worthy of social sharing.
 We must re-learn to be alone sometimes, it is actually a good thing.

 One result of all this social connection is that many of us rarely have any time alone.
-While we’re told that this connectivity is a good thing and that being around other people is necessary for a fulfilled life, you can certainly have too much of a good thing.
+While we’re told that this connectivity is a good thing and that being around other people is necessary to fulfill us, you can certainly have too much of a good thing.

 “All men’s misfortunes spring from their hatred of being alone.” – Jean de la Bruyere